List of Delhi Public School Society schools: DPS Fulbari,Siliguri

 It is affiliated with CBSE.
 It is located in Phulbari near the Bangladesh Border.

 DPS Garhpar

 DPS operates on the franchise model.
 There are three DPS schools in Garhpar - DPS North, DPS South and DPS East.
 They are owned mostly by the family of its founder, a leading politician.
 All three branches are built in the rural outskirts.
-It has won the international school award from the British Education Council and has international exchanges with other schools in Germany etc. A peace connect program has been established with Roots International in Islamabad, Pakistan.
+It has international exchanges with other schools in Germany etc. A peace connect program has been established with Roots International in Islamabad, Pakistan.

 One new DPS school at Whitefield, Garhpar, started in 2011.
 It is run by a different trust but it belongs to the DPS family in Delhi.

 DPS Gurdaspur

 It was established in 2011.
 The school follows a CCE (Continuous and Comprehensive Evaluation) method to evaluate the results.
 It has archery, badminton, basketball, football, a swimming pool, roller skating, tennis, and table tennis facilities.

 Delhi Public School Gurgaon, Sector-45

 It was established in 2002.
 It is led by respected principal Aditi Misra and is located in Sector 45, Block C, Uday Nagar, Gurgaon.
 The school is affiliated with the Central Board of Secondary Education (CBSE), New Delhi, and offers courses in Commerce, Science, and Humanities.
 It has over 5,000 pupils and a dedicated faculty of 500 plus.
 There are three school buildings spread over the city, Infant Wing (Infant to Nursery grades), Primary Wing (Prep to III grade) and Senior Wing (IV to XII grades).